 - Laboratory intensive - Many courses have a hands-on laboratory component where students get practical experience with a wide variety of industry-grade equipment and software tools in our excellent facilities.

-BSME Educational ObjectivesThe BSME program will produce graduates who are able to:
+BSME Program Educational ObjectivesThe BSME program will produce graduates who:

 - Solve mechanical engineering problems by applying contemporary engineering tools to propose and implement effective solutions.